romitsutariya/blog-application/README.md

 # Blog application

-Sample blog application to demonstrate the CI/CD pipeline using GitHub action
+Sample blog application to demonstrate the CI/CD pipeline using GitHub action.

 ### Endpoints :
 We have expose the HTTP GET endpoint on `/api/v1/check` path on port 8080. we can try hitting this in curl or in web browser